mecid/mecid.github.io/_posts/2021-08-11-how-to-create-a-property-wrapper-in-swift.md

 image: /public/pw.png
 ---

 Property wrapper is a Swift language feature.
-The main goal here is wrapping properties with logic that we extract into a separate type to reuse it across the codebase.
-This week, we will learn how to create a property wrapper to read Keychain data and be a good citizen in the SwiftUI world by reacting to data changes.
+The main goal here is wrapping properties with a logic that we extract into a separate type to reuse it across the codebase.
+This week, we will learn how to create a property wrapper to read data in Keychain and be a good citizen in the SwiftUI world by reacting to data changes.

 {% include friends.html %}